 Pam Cayton – Director

 Originally from Australia, Pam lived and worked in Nepal for ten years where she taught English to Nepali and Tibetan children in the Kathmandu Valley.
 After moving to California with her family in 1988, Pam founded Tara Preschool in 1989, which she then expanded to Tara Redwood School in 1996, with the aim of educating the whole child.
 The purpose was not only to convey the joy of learning but to provide a foundation for the emotional and inner development of each child.
 Working with the school's staff, Pam researched, created and implemented strategies for awakening compassion, wisdom and social responsibility in the minds and hearts of children.
 In 2009, Pam began to tour the world to share her methods with educators and parents.
 To date, she has presented the Seven Steps at workshops in 10 countries in Europe, Asia, Australia, and North America. email@example.com

 Michelle Namasya Carpenter has been teaching for eleven years.
 She is a Certified American Montessori Society (AMS) Teacher.
 In 2005, she created her own cooperative home school group and she founded an intentional living community focusing on sustainability and children.
 Namasya is an avid traveler, spending 4 years of her early adulthood traveling within the US, living abroad, and sailing throughout the world before settling down in Santa Cruz to start a family.
-She is a mother of two amazing children, ages 6 and 13.
+She is a mother of two amazing children, ages 10 and 17.
 She believes in creating community.
 She is a certified Integral Hatha yoga teacher, certified Spiritual Practitioner, and is a Master Potter and teacher of pottery.
 She is a lifelong student and enthusiast of dance, and studied African Dancing in Ghana.

 She is absolutely in love with nature, taking opportunities to meditate outside, swim in rivers, climb trees, and hike in the redwoods.
 She is a professional percussionist and has been an active member of a local band for the past 12 years.
 Namasya feels passionate about teaching children and inspiring them to see their own light within themselves, and helping them to recognize their innate connection with nature. firstname.lastname@example.org

 Lisa Dreyer Campiglia – Elementary School Instructor.
 Earth Stewards Class.
 (8–11Y).

 Lisa has been a member of the Tara community for over 20 years.
 She has been both a parent and a teacher.
 She has worked in all the grades from preschool to elementary, and has taught Physical Education.